devPermutations/aaw/README.md

 - Review the `agent_generator.md` for creation guidelines
 - Check `agent_template.md` for structural requirements
 - Refer to individual agent documentation for specific capabilities
+- For GitHub CLI issues, see the Prerequisites section or visit [GitHub CLI Documentation](https://cli.github.com/manual/)

 ---